jplebre/KataCollection/Specifications/ClamCard.md

 SCENARIOS:

+Scenario: One-Way Zone 1 Journey
-Given Michael has a ClamCard,
+	Given Michael has an Oyster Card,
 	And Michael travels from Asterisk to Aldgate,
-Michael will be charged £2.50 for his journey.
+	Then Michael will be charged £2.50 for his journey.

+Scenario: One-Way Zone 1 to Zone 2 Journey
-Given Michael has a ClamCard,
+	Given Michael has an Oyster Card,
 	And Michael travels from Asterisk to Barbican,
+	Then Michael will be charged £3.00 for his journey.

+Scenario: Multiple journeys
+	Given Michael has an Oyster Card,
+	And Michael travels from Asterisk to Barbican,
 	And Michael travels from Barbican to Balham,
-Michael will be charged £3.00 for his first journey And a further £3.00 for his second journey.
+	Then Michael will be charged £3.00 for his journey.
+	And a further £3.00 for his second journey.

+Scenario: Multiple journeys reaching daily cap
-Given Michael has a ClamCard,
+	Given Michael has an Oyster Card,
-And Michael travels from Asterisk To Barbican,
+	And Michael travels from Asterisk to Barbican,
 	And Michael travels from Barbican to Balham,
 	And Michael travels from Balham to Bison,
+	And Michael travels from Bison to Asterisk,
-Michael will be charged £3 for his first journey,
+	Then Michael will be charged £3.00 for his journey.
 	And a further £3.00 for his second journey,
 	And a further £2 for his third journey.
-(As he will have reached his day cap) And a further £0.00 for any additional journies within the day
+	And a further £0.00 for any additional journies within the day

 More scenarios to come..